JudythG/Common-Phrases/README.md

 ## Variables
 ### Variables Relating to the Poem as a Whole
 #### poem_json
-The poem - Walt Whitman's 'Leaves of Grass' - was imported from [The Poetry DB](http://poetrydb.org).
+The poem - Walt Whitman's 'I Sing the Body Electric' - was imported from [The Poetry DB](http://poetrydb.org).
 The format of the poem coresponds to the value returned by the Poetry DB API.

 The dictionary format contains three elements:
 1. title key maps to a string, the title of the poem